Support

 Is Unauthenticated Printing already enabled, but the wrong username is cached?

-If you’re using unauthenticated printing with pop up authentication, but you’re getting all jobs appearing from the same user and it’s not asking each user to authenticate, take a read through the Why is my username saved? article.
-It has a lot of handy info on where PaperCut saves usernames.
+If you’re using unauthenticated printing with pop up authentication , but you’re getting all jobs appearing from the same user and it’s not asking each user to authenticate, take a read through the Why is my username saved? article.
+It explains where the PaperCut User Client stores usernames and how to clear them.

 Is this a WORKGROUP computer?